Project Remote

 We also encourage private landowners to consider this vision for their lands.
 After all, the majority of our country is in private ownership.
 The decisions made by private citizens ultimately will decide, more than anything, whether our great nation will preserve it’s remote and roadless areas.

 We, therefore, are calling for the conservation of the existing remoteness of our country to preserve the right of future generations to experience wild places that are remote from human infrastructure.
+Now more than ever it is paramount that outdoor loving Americans stand up for their right to have wild places and to protect all remaining wildlands.
+We can all start by voting for officials that care about conservation rather than just their portfolios.

 As Project Remote proceeds state by state, we are raising national awareness about the importance of preserving remote, roadless areas to: 1) support biodiversity, 2) preserve our inalienable right to have meaningful wilderness experiences remote from the influences of human development, and 3) facilitate deeper relations between people–especially families–and wildlands.